 As a child, I was given a great gift from my mother.
 It was the ability to see how her unresolved emotional trauma would erupt at the least acceptable times.
 These eruptions would appear when we were eating, when we were relaxing in front of the television and when she couldn’t control something.

 When these eruptions occurred, it showed me that she had bottled up years of emotional trauma.
 The outbursts were unpredictable and happened often.
-We call them rage issues now and when I was old enough to understand why she would rage, I could see the depth of her pain.
+We call it IED – Intermittent Explosive Disorder, and when I was old enough to understand why she would rage, I could see the depth of her pain.

 You see my mother was a war child and with the unimaginable horrors that she had to witness, her savior and father was brutally murdered by the German army.
 I could only imagine, being a Daddy’s girl, what that must have felt like to lose the parent who protected you and adored you at a time when all you wanted was protection from the outside world.